tadodotcom/eloquent-external-storage/README.md

 ## Usage:

-- Simply extend `InakiAnduaga\EloquentExternalStorage\Models\AbstractModelWithExternalStorage` in your eloquent model (or use the trait `InakiAnduaga\EloquentExternalStorage\Models\ModelWithExternalStorageTrait` if you can't use class extension.
+- Simply extend `Tado\EloquentExternalStorage\Models\AbstractModelWithExternalStorage` in your eloquent model (or use the trait `Tado\EloquentExternalStorage\Models\ModelWithExternalStorageTrait` if you can't use class extension.
    - In the extended model, set driver/database config properties (see above).

 - To attach/retrieve external content associated to a model